ymolists/website/src/routes/docs/config-start-tasks.md

 As displayed in the diagram above, we highly recommend you enable Prebuilds for your project.
 In that case, Gitpod executes the `before` and most importantly, `init` tasks automatically for each new commit to your project.

-By the time you start a new workspace, all that's left to do is execute the `begin` (optional) and `command` tasks.
+By the time you start a new workspace, all that's left to do is execute the `before` (optional) and `command` tasks.
 The latter most often starts a database and/or development server.

 > Let Gitpod run the time-consuming `init` tasks continously behind the scene so you and anyone who opens your project on Gitpod doesn't have to wait.